ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-sorting/index.md

 ## Next Up

-Continue to the next section to learn about [Filtering](/server-side-model-filtering/).
+Continue to the next section to learn about [SSRM Filtering](/server-side-model-filtering/).